Kim Stockwood: Career

 Shaye's debut album The Bridge (produced by Bill Bell and Jay Joyce) was released in 2003 on EMI Canada.
 The album features songs by Ron Hynes, Sinéad Lohan and Crash Vegas.
 Support for the album included shows in Canada and Japan.
 "Happy Baby" the lead single, was nominated for Single of the Year at the 2004 Juno Awards.
 A second single, "Beauty", made it into the top 20 on the Canadian Adult Contemporary chart.

 The band's 2006 followup, Lake of Fire was released on EMI Canada.
 It was exclusively available on iTunes in November 2006, then released physically in February 2007.
 The album features songs by Van Morrison, The Waterboys and Ron Sexsmith, among others.
 Twelve of the 13 tracks were produced by Jay Joyce, with one song produced by Bill Bell.
 The song "Lake of Fire" rose to number 13 on the charts in early 2007.

 Tara MacLean left the band in 2007, and that was effectively the end of the road for Shaye, although the band did end up the subject of a four-part documentary aired on E! in Canada later that year.

 In 2006, Stockwood released a Christmas CD called I Love Santa.

 Apart from singing, she was part of the radio morning show team on Astral Media's CJEZ-FM (97.3 EZ Rock) Toronto, with Humble Howard and Colleen Rusholme, from August 2008 to November 2009.
 She has also been a guest host on a variety of TV programs, including Saturday Night at the Junos, the Canadian Radio Music Awards, and the East Coast Music Awards.

 In March 2011, Stockwood released her fourth studio album Back to the Water.
 It includes performances with fellow Shaye band member Damhnait Doyle, and Newfoundland bands The Once and The Dardanelles.
 The album won the East Coast Music Association Award for traditional recording of the year in 2011.
 CMT aired a TV special about Stockwood, also entitled Back to the Water, in March 2011.

 On 20 October 2017, Stockwood released an EP featuring Bill King on piano entitled Sometimes The Moon.
 This project features six cover songs including the title track by her deceased mentor Ron Hynes.

 Personal life

-Stockwood is married to Allan Reid, who is the president and CEO of CARAS.
+Stockwood is married to Allan Reid, who is the president and CEO of the Canadian Academy of Recording Arts and Sciences (CARAS).
 They have two sons, Jack and Sam Reid.